darhieus/microservices/UPGRADE.md

 Unless indicated otherwise in one of the upgrade paths of this document, it is possible to upgrade Kong **without downtime**:

-Considering that Kong is already running on your system, acquire the latest version from any of the available [installation methods](https://getkong.org/install/) and proceed to installing it, overriding your previous installation.
-Once done, consider that this is a good time to also modify your configuration.
+Assuming that Kong is already running on your system, acquire the latest version from any of the available [installation methods](https://getkong.org/install/) and proceed to install it, overriding your previous installation.
+Once complete, consider that this is a good time to modify your configuration.

 Then, run any new migration to upgrade your database schema: